 Position Summary & Qualifications

-This position is an exciting opportunity for someone with superb communication skills who is passionate about applying them in a mission-driven organization dedicated to transforming high school teaching, enhancing student engagement and outcomes, and strengthening the democratic foundation of our country.
+This position is an exciting opportunity for someone with superb writing and organization skills who is passionate about applying them in a mission-driven organization dedicated to transforming high school teaching, enhancing student engagement and outcomes, and strengthening the democratic foundation of our country.

 Key qualifications for this role include:

-- Passion for the mission – demonstrates a deep commitment to the organization’s mission to improve education and advance democracy, and evinces a profound respect for teachers and students
+- Passion for the mission – demonstrates a deep commitment to the organization’s mission to improve education and advance democracy, and evinces a profound respect for teachers and the teaching profession.

-- Communication – uses clear and effective in-person and written communication to express themselves, present ideas, and represent the organization
+- Communication – uses precise, effective, and persuasive written communication to present ideas, engage a diversity of audiences, and represent the organization

-- Adaptable and Proactive – able to adjust quickly as new needs arise, respond positively to change, and identify needs and implement solutions
+- Adaptable and Proactive – able to adjust quickly as new needs arise, respond positively to change, exercise independent judgement as required, and identify needs and implement solutions

 Ideal start date is June 1, with some potential flexibility depending on candidate availability